manojr123/snap-share-backend/README.md

 ## Node Backend Server for rendering the HTML with meta data
  -   This node server serves as the Snap Share Backend for rendering the html with meta data and the random snap URL
+ -   The React frontend code can be found in github@https://github.com/manojr123/snap-share-app

 **Getting started :**
   - Fork the project